gmhafiz/go8/README.md

 Let us look at how this project attempts at layered architecture.
 A domain consists of:

   1. Handler (Controllers)
-  2. Use case (Use Cases)
+  2. Use case (Business Logic)
-  3. Repository (Entities)
+  3. Repository (Database)

 Let us start by looking at how `repository` is implemented.

 ### Repository

-Starting wit, `Entities`.
+Starting with `Database`.
 This is where all database operations are handled.
 Inside the `internal/domain/health` folder:

 ![book-domain](assets/domain-health.png)